African striped weasel: Distribution and habitat

-African striped weasels inhabit much of Africa south of the equator, being found from the Democratic Republic of the Congo to Kenya in the north, and as far south as southern South Africa.
-They occur in moist habitats with an annual rainfall of over 60 cm.
-They are often found in savannah and veld environments where termite mounds are present, with a 1978 survey revealing that 75% of African striped weasel sightings were made in such grasslands.
+The African striped weasel inhabits much of Africa south of the equator, being found from the Democratic Republic of the Congo to Kenya in the north, and as far south as southern South Africa.
+It occurs in moist habitats with an annual rainfall of over 60 cm.
+It is often found in savannah and veld environments where termite mounds are present, with a 1978 survey revealing that 75% of African striped weasel sightings were made in such grasslands.
 However, the species appears to tolerate a wide range of habitats, having also been seen in semideserts, rainforests, fynbos and pine plantations, and roadkill carcasses have been collected in agricultural land.
-Considering the increase in sightings from regions formerly believed to be unsuitable for them (such as in southwestern South Africa in 1998), the weasels may be more widespread than previously thought.
-They commonly live below 1500 m elevation, but may occasionally be found as high as 2200 m.
+Considering the increase in sightings from regions formerly believed to be unsuitable for them (such as in southwestern South Africa in 1998), the weasel may be more widespread than previously thought.
+It commonly lives below 1500 m elevation, but may occasionally be found as high as 2200 m.